-The Peripheral Device Type Parameters submenu is also need to be adjusted.
+The Peripheral Device Type Parameters submenu also needs to be adjusted.
 Refer to the instructions below to set the proper settings for the inband protocol to work.

 Step 1.
 First select the "Peripheral Device Type" submenu and then select "Enclosure Services Devices <Type=0xd>."